JeffreySanford/forge-board/forgeboard-frontend/src/assets/TYPE-SYSTEM-SECURITY.md

 ## Conclusion

-The ForgeBoard NX type system is not just a development tool but a critical security and compliance component.
+The ForgeBoard type system is not just a development tool but a critical security and compliance component.
 By enforcing data structure, validation, and integrity through a comprehensive type system, we create multiple layers of protection and verification throughout the application.
 This approach ensures that our security, auditing, testing, and logging requirements are built into the foundation of the application rather than bolted on as afterthoughts.

 ---